hawraayoob/Architectural-Projects-Network/README.md

 ## 🙏 Acknowledgments
 - Express.js and MongoDB teams for excellent documentation
-- The architectural community for inspiration and feedback
+- The instructors for feedback
-- Open-source contributors who made this project possible
-- Beta testers and early adopters for valuable insights